marcantondahmen/nvim-config/README.md

 npm install -g neovim
 ```

+## Updating `plugins-lock.json`

+This config uses a lock-file to prevent breaking changes on re-installs or config updates.
+In order to update a plugin, simply remove the `commit` option when loading it in `plugins-setup.lua` and
+re-create the lockfile after synchronizing the plugins by running `:PackerSnapshot plugins-lock.json` inside NeoVim.
+Afterwards add the commit option back to the plugin definition.

 ## Tmux

 In order to be able to navigate between Tmux and NeoVim panes, the following configuration has to be added to `~/.config/tmux/tmux.conf`: